next-theme/theme-next-docs/source/docs/getting-started/index.md

 #### Upgrading NexT

-A new version of NexT will be released every month.
+The NexT theme will continue to release new versions to include new features and bug fixes.
 Please read the [release notes](https://github.com/next-theme/hexo-theme-next/releases) before updating the theme.
 You can update NexT by the following command.

 {% tabs upgrading-next %}
 <!-- tab Using <code>npm</code> -->